-Now we show $\sf{EXP^{||NP}\subseteq EXP^{||poly-NEXP}}$.
-The analysis is somewhat symmetric to what we have seen above.
+Now, we show $\sf{EXP^{||NP}\subseteq EXP^{||poly-NEXP}}$.
+The proof is similar to the above.
 Let $M_2$ be an exponential-time oracle Turing machine with non-adaptive access to an oracle $O_2$ for an $\sf{NP}$ language.
-Notice that the queries made by $M_2$ can be exponentially long.
-Let $O_2$ be decided by a non-deterministic Turing machine $M_{O_2}$ with time complexity $|q|^{k_2}$, where $k_2$ is a constant and $q$ is the query to the oracle (thus the input to $M_{O_2}$).
-We simulate $M_2^{O_2}$ using another exponential-time oracle Turning machine $M_1$ and another oracle $O_1$, as follows.
+Note that the queries made by $M_2$ can be exponentially long.
+Let $O_2$ be decided by a non-deterministic Turing machine $M_{2}'$ that runs in time $|q|^{k_2}$, where $k_2$ is a constant and $q$ is the query to $O_2$ (the input to $M_{2}'$).
+We simulate $M_2^{O_2}$ using an exponential-time oracle Turning machine $M_1$ and an oracle $O_1$, as follows.

-Given any input $x$ of length $n$, $M_1$ runs $M_2$ to compute the {\em number of oracle queries} made by $M_2$, denoted by $Q$. $M_1$ generates $Q$ oracle queries, with the $i$-th query being $x$ followed by the binary representation of $i$.
+Given any input $x$ of length $n$, $M_1$ runs $M_2$ to compute the number of oracle queries made by $M_2$, denoted by $Q$. $M_1$ generates $Q$ oracle queries, with the $i$th query being $x$ followed by the binary representation of $i$.
 Since $M_2$ makes at most exponentially many queries, the length of each query made by $M_1$ is (at most) polynomial in $n$.

-Query $i$ of $M_1$ corresponds to the following question: {\em is the $i$-th query made by $M_2$ given input $x$ in the language $O_2$?}. $M_1$ then gives all its queries to its own oracle $O_1$.
-Given the oracle's answers, $M_1$ uses them to continue running $M_2$, and accepts if and only if $M_2$ does.
+Query $i$ of $M_1$ is to the following question: {\em is the $i$th query made by $M_2$ given input $x$ in the $\sf{NP}$ language $O_2$?} $M_1$ then gives all its queries to its own oracle $O_1$.
+Given $O_1$'s answers, $M_1$ uses them to continue running $M_2$, and accepts if and only if $M_2$ does.
 Since $M_2$ runs in exponential time, $M_1$ runs in exponential time as well.
-It is clear that (1) $M_1$ makes non-adaptive oracle queries, and (2) $M_1^{O_1}$ decides the same language as $M_2^{O_2}$ if $O_1$ answers each query correctly.
+It is clear that (1) $M_1$ makes non-adaptive oracle queries, and (2) $M_1^{O_1}$ decides the same language as $M_2^{O_2}$ as long as $O_1$ answers each query correctly.